robiningelbrecht/continuous-integration-example/README.md

 The job will fail if one of both tasks does not succeed.

-Now that the CI/CD workflow has been configured, we can go back to the repository branch protection rules and tighten them up by configuring extra required status checks:
+Now that the CI workflow has been configured, we can go back to the repository branch protection rules and tighten them up by configuring extra required status checks: